 Obligation to report derivatives transactions to a Trade Repository

 Obligation to report transactions applies to all counterparties of derivatives transactions, only private individuals are excluded.
 This means that both counterparties to a derivatives transaction must report the transaction, modifications to the transaction and termination of the transaction to a licensed trade repository of their choosing.
 Reporting obligation can also be delegated to the other counterparty or to a third party.
-Transaction has to be reported no later than the working day following the conclusion, modification or termination of the transaction.
+Transaction has to be reported no later than the working day following te conclusion, modification or termination of the transaction.

 By signing the SEB Financial Markets Client Agreement, the client authorizes SEB to report derivatives transactions concluded between SEB and the client to a trade repository also on behalf of the client.
 SEB may refuse to report on behalf of the client if there is some factor preventing SEB from doing this.